 The 14-Day Rule

 You must register at your local municipality within 14 days of moving into your apartment.
-Without this registration confirmation, you cannot open a bank account, start insurance, or move your permit application forward.
+Without your Anmeldebestätigung (registration confirmation), you cannot open a bank account, start insurance, or advance your permit.
 Everything starts here.

 1. Register at Your Gemeinde

-Go to the Einwohnerkontrolle (residents' registration office) of your municipality — in person, within 14 days of moving in.
-This is the first domino: without your Anmeldebestätigung (registration confirmation), nothing else can proceed.
+Your first stop is the Einwohnerkontrolle (residents' registration office) at your municipality.
+Go in person within 14 days of moving in.
+Without your Anmeldebestätigung, nothing else proceeds.

 What to bring: